Body-camera video shows officer kneeling on man for five minutes before he dies

 “He went from combative to nonresponsive almost immediately,” one officer says to another, the video shows.
 “We started compressions when we checked no pulse.”

+The officer adds that they had given Gonzalez Narcan, a substance used to treat opioid overdoses.
+City spokeswoman Sarah Henry on Wednesday declined to answer a question about why the officers administered that medication.

-Police say members of the Alameda Fire Department brought Gonzalez to a hospital, where he later died.
+Police said members of the Alameda Fire Department took Gonzalez to a hospital, where he was pronounced dead.
+An autopsy is pending.

+Seth Stoughton, a former Tallahassee police officer who is now a law professor at the University of South Carolina, said police have been taught for years to keep people facedown — also known as in the prone position — for as little time as possible.
+Ideally, he said officers should turn a person onto their side as soon as they are handcuffed.

+Leaving a person facedown for too long introduces a risk that they will experience “positional asphyxia,” which limits their breathing over time and eventually kills them, Stoughton said.
+Several experts who testified in the Chauvin trial attributed Floyd’s death to positional asphyxia.

 Read more: